 In Angular, HTTP requests are canceled by unsubscribing from the Observable, usually via switchMap, takeUntil, async pipe, or manual unsubscribe.
-This triggers the browser AbortController/XHR abort under the hood.
-But not all operators or patterns truly cancel the network request—some only ignore the result.
+The production trap is that many patterns only ignore old responses instead of truly aborting the request.

 Core idea